rynaardb/rynaardb.github.io_BK/_posts/2019-03-16-ios-animations-using-lottie.md

 ## Working with LOTAnimationView

-Animations in Lottie is exported to JSON from Adobe After Effect and can be loaded from your app's bundle or from a URL.
+Animations in Lottie is exported to JSON from Adobe After Effect and can be loaded from your app's bundle or a URL.
 In the example below we are loading a file from the bundle called "loading.json":

 ```swift
 let loadingAnimation = LOTAnimationView(name: "loading")
 ```

-With Lottie animations you have full control over when to start, stop or whether you'd like to play the animation in a loop.
+With Lottie animations, you have full control over when to start, stop, or whether you'd like to play the animation in a loop.
 In it's simplest form you can play the animation once:

 ```swift
 @objc private func animateOnce() {